Investing In The Cooperative Model To Scale Social Impact

 Centro de Trabajadores Unidos: United Workers’ Center (Centro)’s goal is to transform the local economy in Chicago by empowering low-wage workers, especially immigrants, to achieve economic resilience through cooperative ownership.
 Centro is funding a dual-language, culturally appropriate train-the-trainer curriculum for both worker cooperative developers and individuals seeking to start worker cooperatives.

-Working to disrupt predatory lending practices in communities of color, the Association for Black Economic Power will create a Black-led financial cooperative credit union on the northside of Minneapolis called Village Trust Financial Cooperative.
+Working to disrupt predatory lending practices in disinvested communities, the Association for Black Economic Power will create a Black-led financial cooperative credit union on the northside of Minneapolis called Village Trust Financial Cooperative.
 Fostering racial equity within financial services, the credit union will provide consumer loans to residents in the local area, as well as technical assistance and financial support for Black-led cooperatives throughout Minnesota.

 Food Co-op Initiative used its award to establish a program providing support and guidance to the most promising low-income, urban food startup efforts.
 The program includes seed grants, technical assistance, and the creation of a strong support network among participating co-ops.